TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 WCC 10
 ```

-Here `:NOT_COMMENT` will point to `WCC`, as it is the first thing that will be assembled after the definition was written.
+Here `:NOT_COMMENT` will point to `WCC`, as it is the first thing that will be assembled after the definition was written (comments are ignored by the assembler and do not contribute to the final assembled program).

 Labels can also be placed at the very end of a file to point to the first byte in memory that is not part of the program.